Auto Broker Magic Logo

 Well, maybe fixing it still makes financial sense because of the price you paid.
 But maybe you decide you don't want to.

-The worst case scenerio is that you take it to another auction and resell it.
+The worst case scenario is that you bring it back to be resold at the next auction.
 Perhaps you lose a little money, but it's better than the expense of fixing it.
 But who knows?
 You could sell it at a profit as well.
 We've actually been fortunate like this.

 So, the overall point is that there are good cars to be had, good methods for identifying those cars, and not a lot of downside if a mistake happens.